sendgrid/sendgrid-python/use_cases/transational_templates.md

 ### Transactional Templates

-Sendgrid transactional templates let you leverage power of [handlebars](https://handlebarsjs.com/) syntax to easily manage complex dynamic content in transactional emails.
+SendGrid transactional templates let you leverage power of [handlebars](https://handlebarsjs.com/) syntax to easily manage complex dynamic content in transactional emails.

 For this example, we assume you have created a [transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/create_and_edit_transactional_templates.html).
 Following is the template content we used for testing.